Reshaping grain trade? China moves to change animal feed recipes

 The Ministry of Agriculture and Rural Affairs said in a statement on its website the new guidelines are aimed at improving the usage of available raw materials and creating a formula that better suits China’s conditions.

-China consumes about 175 million tonnes of corn in animal feed each year, but that is set to increase as more livestock is raised on intensive farms using industrial feed.
+China consumes about 175 million tonnes of corn in animal feed each year, and that should increase as more livestock is raised on intensive farms using industrial feed.

 The ministry said rice, cassava, rice bran, barley and sorghum were also suitable alternatives to corn, while rapeseed meal, cottonseed meal, peanut meal, sunflower meal, distillers dried grains, palm meal, flaxmeal, sesame meal and corn processing byproducts were good options to replace soymeal.

-The guidelines may only impact those firms that had not kept up with the trend towards substitution, Li Hongchao, senior analyst at trade website Myagric.com, said.
+The guidelines may only affect firms that were not already keeping up with the trend towards substitution, Li Hongchao, senior analyst at trade website Myagric.com, said.

 Greater feed use of wheat, which has more protein than corn, has already cut demand for soymeal.